 Most people think that juicing is expensive.
 It doesn’t have to be!
-Here are tricks to stretch your food dollars so juicing is not only healthy but affordable.
-Put those two together and it’s priceless!
-Let’s check this top 10 tips for juicing on a budget.
+Here are tricks to stretch your food dollars, so juicing is not only healthy but affordable.
+Put those two together, and it’s priceless!
+Let’s check these top 10 tips for juicing on a budget.

 Juicing on a budget – Better Health Does Not Have to Be Expensive

 1. Shop Solo